 - Reflection on standards achieved against the planned outcomes.

-- Children can apply their understanding outside of Computing lessons to be able to show connections as well as develop their understanding of other subjects.
+- Children can apply their understanding outside of Computing lessons to be able to show connections as well as develop their understanding of other subjects further.

 - Children can evaluate and apply information technology, including new or unfamiliar technologies.